sstarosz/Cloth-Simulation/README.md

 **Add word cordination**

 - **What is needed**
-    Seprate Graphics Pipeline for line primitives?
+- [x] Seprate Graphics Pipeline for line primitives?
-    What is need to Graphics Pipeline to create
+- [x] What is need to Graphics Pipeline to create
-    Cache for Graphics Pipline
+- [ ] Cache for Graphics Pipline

 - **What to do**
+ Understand work corination and math behaind it model view project cordination system in vulkan

 - **Result**